 1856 In the Crimea, Barry made recommendations to the military camps and hospitals about the measures to be put in place to prevent rain from damaging the foundations of hospital huts.

-18 Dec 1857 Appointed Inspector General Hospitals in Canada vice Thomas Alexander who was appointed a Commissioner on Sidney Herbert's Committee of Military Inquiry.
+18 Dec 1857 Appointed Inspector General Hospitals with local rank in Canada vice Thomas Alexander who was made a Commissioner on Sidney Herbert's Committee of Military Inquiry.
 In their turn, Staff Surgeon of the First Class James Henderson was promoted Deputy Inspector General Hospitals vice Barry, while Staff Surgeon of the First Class Richard Dane was recalled from half-pay to fill the vacancy on the Staff created by Henderson.

 7 Dec 1858 Inspector General.

 26 May 1859 Barry caught influenza and bronchitis during his service in Canada.
 He was ordered home, where he arrived in a weak state.
 Three days after his return to England on 26 May, he was declared unfit by a Medical Board and retired to half-pay on 19 July 1859.